Get started with Dreamdata

 LEFT JOIN custom_companies AS c ON r.companyId = c.companyId

-2) To add a property from an opportunity to the data available in the revenue_attribution table, we join the property from the revenue table where the opportunities using the join key's dealId and revenueModel
+2) To add a property from an opportunity to the data available in the events table, we join the property from the revenue table where the opportunities using the join key's dealId and revenueModel

 WITH opps_property AS (